 Get a copy of Permanent Ink now.

 I wrote ‘Permanent Ink’ with mostly one message to convey: The price of greed can be astronomical, and most often, it is horribly destructive.

-This is the story of a stationers’ company that is on the brink of bankruptcy, but they have an ace in the hole: Knowing that the kids will love it.
-But the executives at Aspen have a secret: Basically making this novel a fantastic addition to my sci-fi thriller books.
+This is the story of a stationers’ company.
+The company is on the brink of bankruptcy.
+But they have an ace in the hole: Knowing that the kids will love it.
+The executives at Aspen have a secret: Basically making this novel a fantastic addition to my sci-fi thriller books.

 Here’s the deal.

 In an effort to show how widespread the destruction is, I scattered around the storyline of this supernatural book a bit.
 One particular incident takes place in a hospital in Thornton, Colorado.
 The viral outbreak is taking place in the suburbs.
 The local government is trying to figure things out, and has even called in the CDC.

 Let’s look at the outbreak at the hospital.
 Before anyone even understands what is taking place, the zombie epidemic has spread like wildfire.
 Both patients and employees of the health care center are forced to fight for their lives.
 A pair of physicians are beginning to figure things out, slowly.
 But will they solve the problem before it’s too late?
 This also makes it one of the best supernatural books.

 The hospital scenes are fast-paced; it is chaos there, and the panic the characters are feeling should be tangible.
 I did the best I could to convey this, without giving too much hope to the spreading epidemic.
 Frankly, it is because I felt the plague situation in Thornton was fairly close to being hopeless.